Smeraldo7/San-intern-repo/milestone 2 Set up tools/chrome_extensions.md

 # What was the most useful thing you learned?

 I learned about the Profiler tab in React DevTools.
 It helps track component render times and find unnecessary re-renders.
-This makes it easier to spot performance issues and optimize components using React.memo(), useMemo(), and useCallback().
+This makes it easier to spot performance issues and optimize components using React.memo(), useMemo(), and useCallback()